filippi-claudia/champ/README.md

 Each unique type of atom will have a pair of lines in the basis pointers file.

-The first line after the comments `qmc_bf_info 1` is a specification line to make sure that we are reading basis function information file.
+The first line after the comments `qmc_bf_info 1` is a specification line to make sure that we are reading the basis function information file.

 The second line is for the first unique atom in the system.
-It contains the number of atomic orbitals for that atom, the number of s-type functions, number of p-type functions, number of d-type functions, number of f-type functions, and number of g-type functions.
+It contains the number of atomic orbitals for that atom, the number of s-type functions, the number of p-type functions, the number of d-type functions, the number of f-type functions, and the number of g-type functions.
 `num_ao_per_center, n(s), n(p), n(d), n(f), n(g)`

 The third line gives the index of Slm (or real Ylm).
 The numbers depend on how many radial shells are there in the basis set.